 The state of Alaska provides several veteran benefits.
-This section offers a brief description of each of the following benefits.
+This page offers a brief description of those benefits.

 Veterans Land Discount/Purchase Preference

-Under the Veterans Land Sale Preference, before offering to the general public any unoccupied residential land by auction, a veteran has the exclusive opportunity purchase the land at a restricted sale at fair appraised market value.
-Parcels that are offered under this preference must be five acres or less, classified as settlement land and zoned for residential use only.
+Under the Veterans Land Sale Preference, before offering to the general public any unoccupied residential land by auction, a veteran has the exclusive opportunity to purchase the land at a restricted sale at fair appraised market value.

 Property Tax Exemptions